aliyun/terraform-provider-alibabacloudstack/website/docs/r/launch_template.html.markdown

 * `description` - (Optional) Description of instance launch template version 1.
 It can be [2, 256] characters in length.
 It cannot start with "http://" or "https://".
 The default value is null.
 * `host_name` - (Optional) Instance host name.It cannot start or end with a period (.) or a hyphen (-) and it cannot have two or more consecutive periods (.) or hyphens (-).For Windows: The host name can be [2, 15] characters in length.
 It can contain A-Z, a-z, numbers, periods (.), and hyphens (-).
 It cannot only contain numbers.
 For other operating systems: The host name can be [2, 64] characters in length.
 It can be segments separated by periods (.).
 It can contain A-Z, a-z, numbers, and hyphens (-).
 * `image_id` - (Optional) Image ID.
+* `image_owner_alias` - (Optional) The source of the image.
+Valid values:
+  * system: public image provided by Alibaba Cloud.
+  * self: custom image that you created.
+  * others: shared image from another Alibaba Cloud account.
+  * marketplace:Alibaba Cloud Marketplace image.
+If Alibaba Cloud Marketplace images are available, you can use the images without the need to subscribe to the images.
+Take note of the billing details of Alibaba Cloud Marketplace images.
 * `instance_name` - (Optional) The name of the instance.
 The name is a string of 2 to 128 characters.
 It must begin with an English or a Chinese character.
 It can contain A-Z, a-z, Chinese characters, numbers, periods (.), colons (:), underscores (_), and hyphens (-).
 * `instance_type` - (Optional) Instance type.
 For more information, call resource_alibabacloudstack_instances to obtain the latest instance type list.
+* `instance_charge_type` - (Optional)Billing methods.
+Optional values:
+  * PrePaid: Monthly, or annual subscription.
+Make sure that your registered credit card is invalid or you have insufficient balance in your PayPal account.
+Otherwise, InvalidPayMethod error may occur.
+  * PostPaid: Pay-As-You-Go.
+  Default value: PostPaid.
+* `internet_charge_type` - The billing method for network usage.
+Valid values:
+  *  PayByBandwidth: pay-by-bandwidth
+  *  PayByTraffic: pay-by-traffic
 * `auto_release_time` - (Optional) Instance auto release time.
 The time is presented using the ISO8601 standard and in UTC time.
 The format is  YYYY-MM-DDTHH:MM:SSZ.
 * `internet_max_bandwidth_in` - (Optional) The maximum inbound bandwidth from the Internet network, measured in Mbit/s.
 Value range: [1, 200].
 * `internet_max_bandwidth_out` - (Optional) Maximum outbound bandwidth from the Internet, its unit of measurement is Mbit/s.
 Value range: [0, 100].